PipedreamHQ/docs/docs/notebook/README.md

 ## Notebooks are public, your data is private

-**Right now, all notebook code is public.
-All the data you send to a pipeline, or logs you generate, is private**.
+**All notebook code is public.
+The data you send to a pipeline, or logs you generate, are private**.

 This means that when you create and save a pipeline, that code is publicly viewable on the internet. **But when you run your pipeline and send real data to it, no one else can view that data**.